TobaT3/DrawTk/README.md

 **Keep in mind that exporting will overwrite the previously generated file.
 If you dont want to lose a previously generated file, before you run another export operation move or rename the existing tkinter_drawing.py file (same goes for the .png files)**

-Click on the export to .py button. export to .py generates a python file like the one below in the directory where the main python file is located (named tkinter_drawing.py).
+Click on the export to .py button. export to .py generates a python file like the one below in the directory where the main python file or .exe file is located (named tkinter_drawing.py).
 Simply run it and you should see your image.

 Example tkinter_drawing.py file: